isaacalabdi1998/NLP/README.md

 ## Feedback

-If you have any feedback, please reach out to us at isaac.alabdi2017@gmail.com
+If you have any feedback, please reach out to me at isaac.alabdi2017@gmail.com